lorenzo-villa-hub/defermi/README.md

 ## Overview
 - **Intuitive** : No endless reading of the documentation, all main functionalities are wrapped around the `DefectsAnalysis` class.
 - **Easy interface** : Interfaces with simple Python objects (`list`,`dict`,`DataFrame`), no dependency on specific objects.
-Fast learning curve.
-Getting started is as simple as loading a `DataFrame` or a `csv` file.
+Fast learning curve: getting started is as simple as loading a `DataFrame` or a `csv` file.
 - **Flexible** : Power users can customize the workflow and are not limited by the default behaviour.
 All individual routines are easily accessible manually to improve control.
-- **Customizable** - : Users can assign their own customized functions for defect formation energies and concentrations.
+- **Customizable** : Users can assign their own customized functions for defect formation energies and concentrations.
 Not only temperature and volume dependences can be easily included, but also system-specific behaviours can be integrated without the need for workarounds.